alperentan/react-realworld-medium-app/README.md

 # react-realword-medium-app

-A website project built with React using create-react-app
+A "medium.com" like website project

+Built with React using create-react-app

 To run this front-end project locally: